albar965/littlenavmap-manual/en/MENUS.md

 #### Import X-Plane user_fix.dat {#userdata-menu-import-user-fix}

-Import user defined waypoints from the file `user_fix.dat`.
-The file does not exist per default in X-Plane and has to be created either manually or by exporting from _Little Navmap_.
+Import user-defined waypoints from the file `user_fix.dat`.
+The file does not exist by default in X-Plane and has to be created either manually or by exporting from _Little Navmap_.

 The default location is `XPLANE/Custom Data/user_fix.dat`.